My understanding of all this transgender stuff.

 Family's should be told as one feels comfortable with oneself.
 Be prepared for the consequences of telling.
 Again acceptance will vary from good to bad.
 One should also decide what is the benefit from telling.
 Some people probably don't need to know just depends on how much your planning on being out .
 Telling kids is also a big concern and each one of us should think long and hard about what we want them to know.
 I shared with my daughter from the moment she was born with the consent of her mother.
 I felt like not letting her know would be lying to her as she got older.
 However there can be consequences from telling kids sometimes they'll tell other people that may not know.
 You should agree with your spouse on when and how much the kids should know.
 Friends again bring the same fears that family's bring.
 We'll have friends that accept and others that'll never talk to you again.
 Here again decide on the importance of the need to know.
-If you plan on being out dressed up frequently there's a chance of running into someone you know.
+If you plan on being out dressed up/presenting as opposite gender there's a chance of running into someone you know.
 This also brings up a good point even if your family and friends don't recognize you, if your out with your significant other they may recognize them.

 Remember when you tell the consequences will very greatly.
 I've taken my time informing those around me, and done some of it just by wearing feminine items.
 Now I have announced to my friends that I'm Kimberly.
 Letting other people know about your gender is something one should strongly consider the consequences before telling.
 Nobody wants to get hurt from friends, family or public.
-Just remember everyone has reason for there personal opinion and that not everyone will agree with you.
+Just remember everyone has a reason for there personal opinion and that not everyone will agree with you.
 I can't stress enough be prepared for the worst when you tell but hope for the best.
 Be sure to have information handy to help yourself explain.
 You may also use web sites but preview them before referring someone and understand not all websites contain helpful information that will help.
 Some web sites can contain material that will create even bigger problems.
 One should also remember we are only on this planet a short time and to live as happy as possible.

 GOING OUT IN PUBLIC

 When heading out to the public world one should try and find places that will provide safety for ones self.
 Understand there is no completely safe place in the world the risks are everywhere.
 Be prepared in the event you run into someone you know remember it's a small world.
 Dressing appropriately for where one is going will help a great deal with the public.
 If you plan on dressing like a good friend of mine does as 50's housewife you'll really get noticed.
 I love to wear petticoats and this too will get you noticed quickly.
 Dressing like a slut will get you a lot of attention also.
 Just be prepared for occasional comments remember most people do not understand being trans.
 I usually just smile real big if someone makes a mean comment cause the less you show fear most will just go about there business.
 I've personally have never felt any real threat from being out, but I have been nervous about being seen by people I know and how people will react to me.
 I do remember when getting from the house to the car would make me a nervous wreck.
 I would pace and look out the window hoping to sneak out when know one was looking.
 Since most people have some idea about who there neighbors are you could put someone in quite a bit of shock when the guy next door comes out in a dress.
 Good news after a while they get used to you coming out in a dress and probably won't think nothing of it.
-Dressing like genetic women helps one not attract as much attention, but as transgender individuals we tend to go overboard.
-I enjoy going out and look forward to each time Kimberly gets to venture out which is full time since I came out.
+Dressing like genetic gender helps one not attract as much attention, but as transgender individuals we sometimes tend to go overboard.
+I enjoy going out and look forward to each time I get to venture out which is all the time since I came out.
 Be safe and enjoy the world that is available to us.